ArchTangent-study/leetcode/sliding_window/permutation_in_string/README.md

 *Note*: this can be made faster by not constructing a new `dict` for each window.
 Instead, re-use the same `dict` and update the `count` of each letter *leaving* and *entering* the window.

-### Method 2: Two Pointers Sliding Window w/Dict Counter Add/Remove
+### Method 2: Two Pointer Sliding Window w/Dict Counter Add/Remove

 This was *significantly* faster than Method 1.